louvrmat000/Portfolio/Appendices.md

 ### January 21st, 2019 ###

-Today I finished doing my sources, in a word document thanks to the export to word function noodletools and easybib have
+Today I finished citing my sources, in a word document thanks to the export to word function noodletools and easybib have